Alvin Stardust: Alvin Stardust

-Later work

 "Pretend" was a hit in the United Kingdom in 1981, reaching number four in the UK Singles Chart.
 It reached number one in the Dutch Top 40 in November 1981.
 The song was also successful in Portugal in 1983.

 Alvin Stardust was a guest act on the Morecambe & Wise Christmas Show in 1981.

 The singles "I Feel Like Buddy Holly" (written and produced by Mike Batt) and "I Won't Run Away" reached number 7 in the UK Singles Chart in 1984.
 "So Near To Christmas" was a minor hit, No. 29, in the same year.

 He participated in A Song for Europe, the UK qualifying heat of the Eurovision Song Contest, in 1985, with the song "The Clock on the Wall".
 He finished in third place behind Vikki and Kerri Wells.

 He was the subject of This Is Your Life in 1985 when he was surprised by Eamonn Andrews.

 In 1986, Stardust performed the duet "I Hope and I Pray" with Sheila Walsh on her album Shadowlands, which was released as a single.
 That year he also performed at Windsor Castle as a lead in the Lloyd Webber–Rice musical Cricket.

 Stardust also starred in the UK tour of Godspell and played Uriah Heep in David Copperfield – The Musical and Sir Billy Butlin in The Butlin Story at the London Palladium.
 In 2005 he starred as the Child Catcher in Chitty Chitty Bang Bang, also at the London Palladium.

 Stardust made numerous television appearances, and continued to tour as a performer and singer.
 In 1989, he also hosted his own Sunday morning children's TV series on ITV called It's Stardust.
 It featured stories, songs, poems, jokes and also cartoons and shows for younger children, including The Adventures of Parsley, Little Miss and Satellite City.

 In 1995, he joined the cast of the soap opera, Hollyoaks, playing the character Greg Andersen from October 1995 to July 1996.

 On 2 October 2011, Stardust was initiated into the Grand Order of Water Rats, an entertainment fraternity.

 In 2011, Stardust made a return to the stage as a singer rather than an actor, and played the Arts Guild Theatre in Greenock on 28 October 2011.